onfido/onfido-android-sdk/README.md

 The SDK supports API level 21 and above ([distribution stats](https://developer.android.com/about/dashboards/index.html)).

-[Version 7.4.0](https://github.com/onfido/onfido-android-sdk/releases/tag/7.4.0) was the last version that supports API level 16 and above.
+[Version 7.4.0](https://github.com/onfido/onfido-android-sdk/releases/tag/7.4.0) was the last version that supported API level 16 and above.

 Our configuration is currently set to the following: